Ted Healy: Death

 Healy died on December 21, 1937, at the age of 41, after an evening of celebration at the Trocadero nightclub on the Sunset Strip in Los Angeles.
 He was reportedly celebrating the birth of his son, an event he had eagerly anticipated, according to Moe Howard.
 "He was nuts about kids", wrote Howard.
 "He used to visit our homes and envied the fact that we were all married and had children.
 Healy always loved kids and often gave Christmas parties for underprivileged youngsters and spent hundreds of dollars on toys."

 The circumstances surrounding his death remain a matter of some controversy.
-An MGM spokesman initially announced the cause as a heart attack, but the presence of recent wounds—a cut over his right eye and a "discolored" left eye—combined with reports of an altercation at the Trocadero gave rise to speculation that he died as a result of those injuries.
+An MGM spokesman initially announced the cause as a heart attack, but the presence of recent wounds—a cut over his right eye and a "discolored" left eye, combined with reports of an altercation at the Trocadero, gave rise to speculation that he died as a result of those injuries.

 Healy's friend, writer Henry Taylor, told Moe Howard that the fight was preceded by an argument between Healy and three men whom he identified as "college fellows".
 The younger men allegedly knocked Healy to the ground and kicked him in the head, ribs, and abdomen.
-The wrestler Man Mountain Dean reported that he was standing in front of the Plaza Hotel in Hollywood at 2:30 a.m. when Healy emerged, bleeding, from a taxi.
-He related an "incoherent story" of being attacked at the Trocadero but could not identify his assailant.
+Wrestler Man Mountain Dean reported that he was standing in front of the Plaza Hotel in Hollywood at 2:30 am when Healy emerged, bleeding, from a taxi.
+He related an "incoherent story" of being attacked at the Trocadero, but could not identify his assailant.
 Dean contacted a physician, Sydney Weinberg, who treated Healy at the hotel.
 Another friend, Joe Frisco, then drove him to his home.
 Wyantt LaMont, Healy's personal physician, was summoned to the home the following morning when Healy began experiencing convulsions.
 Despite the efforts of LaMont and a cardiologist, John Ruddock, Healy died later that day.
 Because of the circumstances, LaMont refused to sign Healy's death certificate.